optimagic-dev/optimagic/docs/source/how_to/how_to_scaling.md

 tight bounds.
 However, this means that the bounds of the re-scaled problem are not exactly \[0, 1\] for all parameters.

+(scaling-default-values)=

 ### Default values

 Scaling is disabled by default.
-If enabled, but no `scaling_options` are provided, we use the `"start_values"` method with a `"clipping_value"` of 0.1.
+By passing `scaling=True`, we enable scaling at the default values.
+We use the `"start_values"` method with a `"clipping_value"` of 0.1 and a magnitude of 1.0.
 This is the default method because it can be used for all optimization problems and has low computational cost.
-We strongly recommend you read the above guidelines and choose the method that is most suitable for your problom.
+We strongly recommend you read the above guidelines and choose the method that is most suitable for your problem.